AkhmedovEhson/SnapshotIt/README.md

 product.Id = 2;
 product.Name = "Gucci";

+const int index = 0;
-// gets the first snapshot from capture collection product = Snapshot.Out.Get();
+// Gets the first snapshot from capture collection
+// By default index = 0, using index easily can find the correct captured instance product = Snapshot.Out.Get(index);

 // Logs: The product's name is Gucci log.Information($"The product's name is {product.Name}");